samestrin/llm-interface/docs/MODELS.md

 # Models

 `llm-prepare` provides three different model aliases for each LLM provider.
+If a model is not specified, `llm-prepare` will always use the `default`.

 ## Model Aliases